Best No-Credit-Check Security Systems of 2026

 Just like every business that runs a credit check, at the end of the day, it all comes down to mitigating risks.
 Most security system providers require a long-term contract that includes all of the equipment you need for a monthly monitoring fee.

-Folks with lower credit scores are seen as higher-risk customers who may miss payments or default on the contract.
-And, if you stop paying, the security company ends up with a loss on the equipment it gave you.
+Those with lower credit scores are seen as higher-risk customers who may miss payments or default on the contract.
+If you stop paying, the security company ends up absorbing the loss on any equipment it provided.
+That’s why security companies want to vet you first.

 Can You Still Get a Security System With a Bad Credit Score?